 Hon.
 Silas Tiren (Moiben, JP): Thank you, Hon.
 Temporary Deputy Chairman.
 Hon.
 Sankok is a problem in this Bill.
 I hope he is supporting it now.
 I thank him.
-He should continue supporting this important Bill.

 Hon.
 Temporary Deputy Chairman, I beg to move:

 THAT, Clause 58 of the Bill be amended by-